Representing your views since 2003

 Skills

 Personal experience of viewing the football world through the eyes of a woman, senior citizen, social scientist and ethnic minority.
-When a University lecturer and researcher I had worked in ethnic conflict mediation.
+Have worked in ethnic conflict mediation.

 Joined Trust Board when?